stappersg/vBook/src/tuto/0/ssl-tls.md

 # SSL/TLS

-Except under closed network, you want your connection to be encrypted using SSL/TLS.
+Connections should be encrypted using the SSL/TLS protocol, even on a private network.

 The vSMTP implementation is based on the state-of-the-art [rustls](https://docs.rs/rustls/latest/rustls) library.

-Add the following to your `/etc/vsmtp/vsmtp.toml` file:
+Add the following to the `/etc/vsmtp/vsmtp.toml` file:

 ```toml
 # ...